One Day in Ostuni Itinerary (for First-Time Visitors!)

 10 Things to Do in Ostuni, Italy - From Tasty Food to Remarkable Views

-Visit the Square Of Cathedrals & Palaces
+Visit the Square Of Cathedrals and Palaces

-After lunch, make your way to the center of the city and admire the beautiful, Gothic cathedral that dominates the town.
+After lunch, make your way to the center of the city and admire the beautiful Gothic cathedral that dominates the town.

-Gothic cathedrals tend to be a slightly unusual sight in Italy as many of the cathedrals follow a more Romanesque architectural style, but this one is an exception.
+Gothic cathedrals tend to be a slightly unusual sight in Italy, as many of the cathedrals follow a more Romanesque architectural style, but this one is an exception.

 10 Things to Do in Ostuni, Italy - From Tasty Food to Remarkable Views